-Color grading is a post-production technique that uses consistent colors throughout an entire film or project to convey a certain mood to the audience.
+Color grading is a process of using consistent colors throughout an entire film or video file to convey a certain mood to the audience.
 It is a very important video editing technique nowadays and is solely done to make the video more engaging to the viewers by conveying the exact mood and message of the scene through color manipulation.

 For instance, if a scene demands a spring setting but the sky is cloudy and the lighting is not exact during the shoot, the video editors try to balance the colors through color correction and then perform color grading on the footage.
 He might use warm white tones to depict spring in that particular footage.